venkateshgopinath/FAlCon-DNS/README.txt

 FAlCon (Light weight Framework of time schemes for Annular Convection) This code is written to solve for 2 D convection in an annulus and analyse different time integration schemes.
 It was created as part of the PhD work at
-Geomagnetism Group, Institute de Physique du Globe de Paris (IPGP) Contains a suite of IMEX, IMEXRK and RK time integration schemes.
+Geomagnetism Group, Institute de Physique du Globe de Paris (IPGP), Universite de Paris Contains a suite of IMEX, IMEXRK and RK time integration schemes.
 ---------------------------------------
 For compiling: